Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection

-\textit{Reflection measurement}.
 For the measurement of reflection, we used two-microphone method to evaluate the anti-reflection performance of the meta-layer.
-To cover such a broadband range, our experiments were carried out in two rounds (implementation details and equipment specifications available in {Supplementary Materials}, Section S6).
+To cover such a broadband range, our experiments were carried out in two rounds (implementation details and equipment specifications available in {Supplementary Materials}, Section S7).
 The experimental results show that the meta-layer possesses the low reflection of less than $ 10\% $ from 420 Hz to 10000 Hz.
 Within this range, the averaged reflection $\int_{f_1}^{f_2} \frac{|S_{11}(f)|^2}{(f_2-f_1)} df =0.86\%$, where $f_1=420\,\mathrm{Hz}$ and $f_2=10000\,\mathrm{Hz}$.
-The reflection tends to zero as the frequency increases, which is consistent with our theoretical predictions [as shown in Fig.~(\ref{fig:5}d) comparing the theoretical (red line) and experimental (red circles) data].
-The theoretical results presented here used dimensional frequency as the horizontal axis, which are actually the same data from Fig.~(\ref{fig:4}e).
+The reflection tends to zero as the frequency increases, which is consistent with our theoretical predictions [as shown in Fig.~(\ref{fig:5}d) comparing the theoretical (red line) and experimental (red circles) data]. {This low reflection is corresponding to a high average absorption coefficient of $99.14\%$.} The theoretical results presented here used dimensional frequency as the horizontal axis, which are actually the same data from Fig.~(\ref{fig:4}e).
 Because the end of the sample we designed is a hard wall, all incident energy except for the reflection will be absorbed.
 Compared with other competitive acoustic absorber/anti-reflection coatings, e.g., porous materials \cite{feng2021gradient}, absorbing metamaterials \cite{yang2017optimal,zhang2021broadband,zhou2022broadband}, our meta-layer has the largest relative bandwidth, i.e., $B_w = 2(f_2-f_1)/(f_2+f_1) = 1.84$, close to its upper limit 2.